Posted on

 In addition to the shooters opening stake bets, players can also bet among themselves as to whether or not the shooter will win (come right) or lose (come wrong).

 For example, after rolling a point, a shooter might make a bet to come right (win) on the next series of rolls.
-If for instance the shooter rolls a point of 5, he makes a come bet, than rolls an 11, this has no effect on the main bets in the pot.
-Which can only won by a 5 or a 7 –but it wins the “side bet” so to speak among other the other players because 11 is a natural and the throw is functioning as a a first roll.
+If for instance, the shooter rolls a point of 5, he makes a come bet, then rolls an 11, this has no effect on the main bets in the pot.
+Which can only be won by a 5 or a 7 –but it wins the “side bet” so to speak among the other players because 11 is a natural and the throw is functioning as a first roll.

 BOARD GAMES